 ---------------------------------------------------------

 Aren’t old cookbooks the best?
-My mom has an old copy of a Farm Journal Canning & Freezing Cookbook that I have photocopied lots of recipes from to put in my big recipe binder.
+My mom has an old copy of a Farm Journal Canning & Freezing Cookbook from the 70s or 80s.
+I have photocopied lots of recipes from there to put in my big recipe binder.
 I particularly like this book because you can almost read it like a novel, there are interesting notes and comments on the recipes that feel a bit like cracking open a time capsule.
-One of my favorites is a recipe for Honey Whole Wheat bread, not only is this a delicious recipe, but it’s a big one.
-It make THREE LOAVES of bread, 1 to eat now and 2 to freeze for later, saving you time down the road!
+One of my favorites is a recipe for Honey Whole Wheat bread.
+Not only is this a delicious recipe, but it’s a big one.
+It makes THREE LOAVES of bread – 1 to eat now and 2 to freeze for later, saving you time down the road!

 Honey Whole Wheat Bread

-The recipe calls for 1 cup of mashed potatoes, so first I pricked two potatoes and popped them in the microwave for 10 minutes, scooped out the inside and mashed them up with a fork.
-Alternately, you could use leftover mashed potatoes, or even instant potato flakes mixed with water
+The recipe calls for 1 cup of mashed potatoes, so first I pricked two potatoes and popped them in the microwave for 10 minutes, scooped out the inside, and mashed them up with a fork.
+Alternatively, you could use leftover mashed potatoes, or even instant potato flakes mixed with water

 Combine 1/2 cup warm water & yeast in a bowl.
 Stir to dissolve and set aside

 Add whole wheat flour & salt.
-Stir until smooth with wire whisk
+Stir until smooth with a wire whisk

 Add yeast mixture and whisk smooth

-With a large spoon, mix in enough all purpose flour to make a dough that cleans the pan (I mixed in 6 cups – so I could use the remaining 2 cups while kneading)
+With a large spoon, mix in enough all-purpose flour to make a dough that cleans the pan (I mix in 6 cups – then I can use the remaining 2 cups while kneading)

 Knead on a lightly floured counter until smooth and satiny (8-10 minutes)

 Grease a large bowl.
-Put dough ball in bowl and then turn dough so the greased part is facing up
+Put the dough ball in a bowl and then turn the dough so the greased part is facing up

 Cover & let rise in a warm place until doubled in size (about 1-1.5 hours)

-Punch down the dough and divide in thirds.
+Punch down the dough and divide into thirds.
 Cover and let rest for 5 minutes.

 Shape into 3 loaves and place in greased 9 x 5 x 3 loaf pans.
-For a smooth top, let the dough drape over your fist, then gently roll into loaf shape.
-Brush with melted butter
+For a smooth top, let the dough drape over your fist, then gently roll it into a loaf shape.
+Brush the top with melted butter

 Cover & let rise until doubled (about 1 hour)